 If you love reading ebooks, did you know that your iPhone offers hundreds of apps that let you store and read ebooks, while some of them even let you buy or rent them?
 Here are five of the best ebook reader apps for iOS.

 Note: Android users can check out the best ebook reader here.

-Marvin can read e-books from your own personal library just as easily as a Calibre-powered OPDS server.
-It can even search free e-book sites like Project Gutenberg and download what you find.
-Awesome unique features include extra screen darkening and Flux-like screen warming for late-night reading, awesome copying tools, near-infinite color customization, Deep View, which reads your book and summarizes all the uses of a character or place name, and Karaoke, which flashes individual words on the screen quickly to enable speed reading (a la Spreeder).
+Marvin 3 can read ebooks from your library just as easily as a Calibre-powered OPDS server.
+Awesome unique features include extra screen darkening and screen warming for late-night reading; near-infinite color customization; Deep View, which reads your book and summarizes all the uses of a character or place name; and Karaoke, which flashes individual words on the screen quickly to enable speed reading.

 5. Bluefire Reader

 Bluefire Reader is our final recommendation in this guide to the best ebook reader apps for iOS.
 With functional annotation tools, built-in Dropbox connectivity, an attractive reading mode, and flexible text display options, Bluefire Reader promises a lot.
 However, keep in mind that we’re talking about an ebook reader app that lacks across many fields in comparison to our previous recommendations.

 Still, that does mean that we don’t recommend Bluefire.
 On the contrary, if you’re looking for a one-time purchase, this app is a fantastic option.
 It covers the basics just right, giving you a bit of everything – without being overly technical.
 Of course, paying once means that you don’t have to increase your monthly cost, which is one of the strongest selling points of this app.